รื่นรมย์ชมสวนดอกไม้: การวิเคราะห์แรงจูงใจและกิจกรรม การท่องเที่ยวของนักท่องเที่ยวตามความสนใจพิเศษ กรณีศึกษาจังหวัดเชียงใหม่และเพชรบูรณ์

 Lipovská, B. (2013).
 The fruit of garden tourism may fall over the wall: Small private gardens and tourism.
 Tourism Management Perspectives, 6, 114-121.

 Mandler, P. (1997).
 The fall and rise of the stately home.
-New Haven: Yale University Press.
+Yale University Press.

 Paiva, P. D. O., Sousa, R. B., & Carcaud, N. (2020).
 Flowers and gardens on the context and tourism potential.
 Ornamental Horticulture, 26(1), 121-133.